Dyadic Reinforcement Learning

+Approximation \ref{appr:hier_structure} also carries several implications.
+Firstly, it suggests that the environment operates as a contextual bandit environment at the level of time blocks, meaning actions within one time block don't affect subsequent time blocks.
+Secondly, Approximation \ref{appr:hier_structure} implies homogeneity across time blocks.
+Specifically, it indicates that the state transition function and the reward function, when conditioned on the high-level state and high-level action, remain consistent across all time blocks.

-The plausibility of the above two properties in mobile health studies (e.g., in ADAPTS HCT) is due to the noise level.
+The plausibility of this approximation in mobile health studies is due to the noise level.
 Over the course of a time block in mobile health studies, significant noise can accumulate, resulting in a low signal-to-noise ratio and thus posing significant challenges in accurately modeling and capturing delayed effects that span multiple time blocks.
-To address this, we make modeling assumptions (Properties \ref{proper:exit_state} and \ref{proper:sub_equi}) that allow us to consider simpler finite horizon algorithms.
+To address this, we make Approximation \ref{appr:hier_structure} that allows us to consider simpler finite horizon algorithms.
 Importantly, our objective here is to develop an algorithm that will select actions that result in high rewards in spite of the delayed effects in this noisy environment.
-In Sections \ref{section:simulations} and \ref{section:application}, we present empirical evidence demonstrating that, even when facing delayed effects, our proposed algorithm---which implements a contextual bandit algorithm at the higher level of hierarchy---maintains desirable performance.
+In Sections \ref{section:simulations} and \ref{section:application}, we present empirical evidence demonstrating that, even when facing long-term delayed effects, our proposed algorithm---which implements a contextual bandit algorithm at the higher level of hierarchy---maintains desirable performance.